lucaswalkr/R-population-analysis/README.md

 # Files
 - sheep_body_mass_code.Rmd: All the code required for statistical analysis of the sheep data
-- markdown.html: An HTML file of the Rmarkdown document, open in browser using a PDF viewer
+- markdown.html: An HTML file of the Rmarkdown document